-Each individual gap of the joint, and its sealing profile, allows maximum gap openings of between 60 and 80 mm, depending on the relevant norm.
-However, if noise-reducing sinus plates are bolted to the upper surface of the lamella beams and edge profiles, the movement accommodated by each gap increases to 100 mm.
+Each individual gap of the joint, and its sealing profile, allows maximum gap openings of between 60 and 100 mm, depending on the relevant norm.
 For special load cases such as earthquakes, yet larger movements can be facilitated.
 The maximum joint movement is used to determine the number of gaps and lamella beams that the joint will require.